tc39/proposal-smart-pipelines/readme.md

 </details>

 ### Deeply nested pipelines
-Both the topic expression and the body of a pipeline may contain nested inner functions.
+Both the antecedent and the body of a pipeline may contain nested inner functions.
 This is not encouraged, but it is still permitted.

 <details>
-<summary>Both the topic expression and the body of a pipeline may contain nested
+<summary>Both the antecedent and the body of a pipeline may contain nested inner
-inner functions.</summary>
+functions.</summary>

 The lines in each of the following rows are equivalent.